A solution to a Stainless Steel Passivation problem(1998)

 Aluminium pickling solutions or pastes can also be used prior to welding to remove resilient surface corrosion and oxides which would interfere with weld quality.

 Quality finish during fabrication of stainless steel and aluminium can be enhanced by chemical treatment prior to and after welding.

 In particular, corrosion resistance can be maximised through the passivation of stainless steel following pickling, grinding or polishing during fabrication or maintenance.

 New chemical treatment technologies has proven to be more cost effective than traditional mechanical and labour intensive methods for stainless steel and aluminium pre and post weld treatment.

-Full details of the pickling and passivation processes are available in ASTM ASTM A380 [link is to the practice at TechStreet] -94a, Standard Practice for Cleaning, Descaling and Passivation of Stainless Steel Parts, Equipment and Systems
+Full details of the pickling and passivation processes are available in ASTM A380 [link is to the practice at TechStreet] -94a, Standard Practice for Cleaning, Descaling and Passivation of Stainless Steel Parts, Equipment and Systems

 The Australian Stainless Steel Development Association - Australian Stainless 1996 Reference Manual